aparajita/tailwind-ionic/README.md

 }
 ```

-You may also pass the path as a `.theme` property of an options object.
+You may also pass the path as a `.theme` property of an options object, or an array of strings or objects with a `.theme` property.
+This allows you to access the Ionic theme files along with your own customizations.

 ```javascript
 /** @type {import('tailwindcss/types').Config} */